 On this page

-- What You Need to Know Before Writing a Single Line
+- What You Need to Know First

 - Chunk 1: The Entry Point and Dispatch Table

-- Chunk 2: The Naive Approach vs. The Regex-Gated INT Parser
+- Chunk 2: The Regex-Gated INT Parser

 You have a text box.
-A user types "10-30, 5" into it.
-That string needs to become the Python list [10, 15, 20, 25, 30].
-But another user types "0.5-1.5, 0.25" into a different text box, and that needs to become [0.5, 0.75, 1.0, 1.25, 1.5].
+A user types "10-30, 5" and expects the Python list [10, 15, 20, 25, 30].
+Another user types "0.5-1.5, 0.25" and expects [0.5, 0.75, 1.0, 1.25, 1.5].
 A third types "euler, dpm_2, ddim" and expects a list of strings.
+A fourth types "random:5" and expects five randomly generated integers.

-Same function signature.
-Five completely different types.
-Completely different parsing logic for each.
-The naive solution — a single function with a forest of if/elif branches — becomes unmaintainable the moment you add a sixth type.
-It is also untestable: you cannot isolate one parser from another.
+The naive solution — one function with a forest of if/elif branches — becomes unmaintainable the moment you add a sixth type.
+It’s also untestable: you can’t isolate one parser from another, which means a bug in float parsing can theoretically interfere with seed parsing if you’re not careful.

-This tutorial dissects core/parameter_parser.py, a self-contained module that handles all five parameter types (INT, FLOAT, STRING, COMBO, SEED) through a clean dispatch table pattern.
+This tutorial dissects core/parameter_parser.py, a self-contained module that handles all five parameter types (INT, FLOAT, STRING, COMBO, SEED) through a dispatch table pattern.
 Every parser is a standalone function.
 The entry point is a single parse() function that routes to the right one based on a type key.

-What You Need to Know Before Writing a Single Line
+What You Need to Know First

 - Python functions,